 This year marks 150 years since the formation of the London Mathematical Society.
 To celebrate, we have organised a festival of mathematics that aims to challenge the common stereotypes about maths as hard, esoteric and inaccessible.
 Along with interactive theatre company non zero one, we’ve spent the last few months working closely with eight universities across the UK to bring their research to life.

 Starting next week, part of the Museum will be transformed into the headquarters of news corporation ‘News-24’ as we bring you, What’s Your Angle?

 The biggest challenge was finding a way to present such a broad variety of research in one event.
 When we spoke to the research groups about maths in general, a lot of them said the same thing – maths is a tool to understand the world around you, and this is where we made the link to journalism.

-Without giving away too much, expect dressing up, undercover missions, a lot of fun and you might even discover something new about maths.
+Without giving away too much, except dressing up, undercover missions, a lot of fun and you might even discover something new about maths.

 Will Hunter is a member of the Contemporary Science team at the Science Museum.